VLB Berlin

-Its education side which cooperates with the Berlin University of Technology which are in English or Russian includes Certified Brewmaster six-month courses which are attended by worldwide brewers including August A. Busch IV.
+Its education side which cooperates with Technische Universität Berlin which are in English or Russian includes Certified Brewmaster six-month courses which are attended by worldwide brewers including August A. Busch IV.

-The VLB was founded in 1883 and moved in 1898 to its current location at Seestreet 13.
+The VLB was founded in 1883 and moved in 1898 to its current location at Seestraße 13.
 From 1898 to 1981 it operated the Hochschul Brauerei (which translates to University Brewery).

 Among its publications is Technology Brewing and Malting by Wolfgang Kunze.